EasyGithDev/PHPOpenAI/README.md

     "Say this is a test",
 )->toArray();

-// Response as associative array echo '<pre>', print_r($response, true), '</pre>';
+// Response as an associative array echo '<pre>', print_r($response, true), '</pre>';
 ```